felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 For that we are going to change the naming convention of all of our resources which will have the local.name appended for them.

-so that that resource you can easily identify this belongs to this business division, hyphen, environment name, hyphen, and resource name.
+so that that resource you can easily identify this belongs to this business division, hyphen, environment name, hyphen, and resource name (BusinessDivision-EnvironmentName-ResourceName).

 We are also going to create a buildspecdev.yml and then buildspecstaging.yml related to dev and staging build specification files to implement CodePipeline.